xiaziyan1999/xiaziyan1999/README.md

 ### Hi there 👋, my name is Ziyan, you can also call me Cecilia.

-- 🔭 I’m currently working on [bike share project](https://github.com/xiaziyan1999/Bike-Share-Project)
+- 🔭 I’m currently working on [IMDB Recommendation Engine project](https://github.com/xiaziyan1999/IMDB-Recommendation-Engine) and [Detecting Parkinson Disease project](https://github.com/xiaziyan1999/Detecting-parkinson-disease)
 - 🌱 I’m currently learning pytorch, tensorflow, keras, Neural Network
 - 👯 I’m looking to collaborate on healthcare AI project
 - 🤔 I’m looking for help with landing a job in media/healthcare industry